hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Challenges with Wagers.md

 ## Introduction

-Having an incentive to win a challenge spices things up, that is why the create challenge request comes built with the ability to wager any of the 6 default currencies but what if that is not enough?
-This tutorial will teach you how to wager virtual goods through cloud code.
+Having an incentive to win a Challenge spices things up and that's why the [CreateChallengeRequest](/API Documentation/Request API/Multiplayer/CreateChallengeRequest.md) comes built with the ability to wager any of the 6 default currencies.
+But what if that is not enough?

+This tutorial shows you how to wager Virtual Goods through Cloud Code.

 ## The Setup

-This tutorial will demonstrate adding extra cloud code to the existing requests and responses that our platform offers to provide extra functionality.
+More generally, this tutorial demonstrates how to add extra Cloud Code to the existing requests and responses that our platform offers to provide extra functionality.

-## Create Challenge Request
+### Create Challenge Request

-When the player creates the challenge, we want to be able to check that the virtual good wager they're placing is valid: that they have enough quantity to wager.
-In this example we're only ever wagering one virtual good of one type.
+When the player creates the Challenge using a *CreateChallengeRequest*, we want to be able to check that the Virtual Good wager they're placing is valid - that is, check the player has enough quantity to wager.
+In this example we're only ever wagering one Virtual Good of one type:

 ```
   //Check if we have scriptData
   if(Spark.getData().scriptData){

   //Set value of virtualGoodWager
   var virtualGoodWager = Spark.data.scriptData.virtualGoodWager;
   //Load up the player's inventory
   var Vgoods = Spark.getPlayer().getVirtualGoods();

   //Does player have enough?
   if(Spark.getPlayer().hasVGood(virtualGoodWager) > 0)
         {
             //if yes, then setScript code for the response to use
             Spark.setScriptData("virtualGoodWager", virtualGoodWager);